 Image Source

-The richness of culture, tradition and food never ceases to surprise the world.
-Bologna, a city in northern Italy witnesses a unique New Year’s tradition.
-Every last day of the year, December 31st, the Rogo del Vecchione is made – name to a specially made dummy (of the old man) designed by a different artist each year.
-It is then burnt in a bonfire a sign of forgetting all the bad things that happened during the year gone and to welcome the new fresh one.
-This happens exactly at midnight, but there are some other events (usually a concert) that takes place before the burning event.
+The richness of culture, tradition and food never surprises the world.
+Bologna, a city in northern Italy, witnesses a unique New Year’s tradition.
+Every last day of the year, December 31st, the Rogo del Vecchione is made – named after a specially made dummy (of the old man) designed by a different artist each year.
+It is then burnt on a bonfire, a sign of forgetting all the bad things that happened during the year and welcoming the new, fresh one.
+This happens precisely at midnight, but other events (usually a concert) occur before the burning event.
 You can stay at any of the classic homestays in Italy to experience this best.

 Location: Piazza Maggiore, Bologna, Italy